Theme

 RAGFlow is a practical RAG and agent-context platform for document ingestion, chunking, retrieval, citations, knowledge workflows, and self-hosted AI applications.

 The official repository presents RAGFlow as a retrieval-augmented generation engine with document understanding, template-based chunking, grounded citations, data-source compatibility, APIs, agent features, a cloud demo, and Docker-based setup paths.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is